![]() |

 application for patent.

-When a patent application is filed with the United States
+When a patent application is filed with the U. S.

 patentability, must find that the invention is (1) useful,